Virtual Bowling: Reception

 Virtual Bowling received mixed reception from gaming publications since its release.
 Famitsus four reviewers criticized the game for its "odd" physics, lack of multiplayer and unbalanced scoring mechanics.
 However, they commended its sense of realism, playability and use of the Virtual Boy's qualities.
 The Japanese book Virtual Boy Memorial Commemorative Guidebook gave the title an average rating, stating that "It's pretty good, as long as you don't think about why you should take the trouble to bowl with this hardware."
 In contrast to the other publicacions, a writer for British magazine Retrogames was more positive towards the game, giving positive remarks to the visuals for making good use of the Virtual Boy's hardware, and the skittle sprites for their animations and realistic physics, while finding the sound to be "chirpy".
 The writer stated that the game was "a refreshing return to a simple yet addictive gaming format" and regarded it as one of the best Virtual Boy titles.

 Retrospective commentary for Virtual Bowling has been more positive, with some considering it one of the best games for the platform.
 Nintendo Lifes Dave Frear found the game to be a "very impressive bowling sim", praising the 3D visuals, atmospheric sound, responsive controls, tournament mode and catchy music but also criticized this latter aspect for being repetitive, as well as the default power metter setting for enabling easy strikes and lack of a saving system to keep high scores.
+GamesTM considered it a fun and accessible bowling game, citing its simple controls and variety of game modes.
+They also noted that it made the great use of the Virtual Boy's hardware.
 Retro Gamer also commended its number of customizable options, detailed graphics and simple bowling system, regarding it as one of the best titles for the Virtual Boy.
 Retronauts writer Jeremy Parish called it one of the stronger titles for the Virtual Boy and found it to be better than Nester's Funky Bowling.
 Parish gave the game positive remarks for making subtle use of the system's hardware despite the premise, as well as its straightforward mechanics, fast-paced tournament mode and controls.